8 Smart Ways to Use Your Credit Cards in a Recession

 Budget: Create a budget so you know exactly how much you can spend monthly.

-Use cash sometimes: Leave the credit card at home and spend with cash when you want to limit spending at a specific venue, like a restaurant or a bar.
+Use cash sometimes: Leave the credit card at home and spend with cash when you want to limit spending at a specific outing, like a restaurant or a bar.

 Moderation is key.
 Credit cards give you flexibility, but they also encourage spending.
 No amount of credit card rewards will solve a spending issue—credit cards make it easier to spend more, not harder.
-If you struggle with overspending, consider ditching the card completely.
+If you struggle with overspending, consider ditching the card.

 Options for Managing Credit Card Debt in a Recession